vineethsai/tool-registry/postman/README.md

 ## Using Test Variables

-The environment includes test variables for easier testing:
+The environment includes test variables for easier testing (populated by some test flows or manually):
 - `testToolId` - Sample tool ID for testing endpoints
 - `testAgentId` - Sample agent ID for testing endpoints
 - `testPolicyId` - Sample policy ID for testing endpoints